Carothers History, Family Crest & Coats of Arms

 Early Notables of the Carothers family (pre 1700)

-More information is included under the topic Early Carothers Notables in all our PDF Extended History products and printed products wherever possible.
+Another 221 words (16 lines of text) are included under the topic Early Carothers Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Carothers family to Ireland

 Some of the Carothers family moved to Ireland, but this topic is not covered in this excerpt.